FranciscoMCG/typescript-setup-tutorial/README.md

 ```

 Note: If you get an error when running the **tsc** command, it means something went wrong with your installation.
 Now, look at your file structure and you’ll find a new file **index.js**.
-This is the compiled file from your _TypeScript_.
+This is the compiled file from your TypeScript.
 At the moment is identical since both syntaxes for this code are the same.

 #### Create your _tsconfig.json_